rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

   * `staging-diff` - diff files for comparing *base* and *model* versions
   * `customer-dbs` - modified code for customer DBs, based on a single *customer model DB*

 All SQL code was committed to Git repositories, one repo per shared DB and one repo for a sample customer DB (*c_4vallees*).
-The rest of customer DBs were supposed to be identical to the sample.
+The rest of customer databases were supposed to be identical to the sample.

-## Step 1: *getting AZ compatibility mods*
+## Step 1: *identifying Azure compatibility modifications*
 This script diffs the latest version of modified (*model*) DBs against their original (*base*) state and outputs a list of SQL objects changed for migration.
 We will need this list to limit our search for changes in production to those objects only.
-Any other production changes should be merged as-is.
+Any other production changes will carry over to Azure as-is.

 This script should be run from the solution root because it expects database repositories to be in `./db/db_name` folders.